 I stared at the email and fumed.
 What do you mean we lost the business?

 This wasn’t driven by pride or ego.
-We really HAD provided them our best price, quoting a pricing level where we should have been assured of victory.
-This proposal was offered at break-even pricing to protect other business in the account.
+We HAD given them our best price, quoting a pricing level where we should have been assured of victory.
+This proposal was at break-even pricing to protect other business in the account.
 On a generic spec, commodity grade product.
 Where we had the lowest cost in the wholesale industry.
+(I was very sure of that, since I had personally negotiated that deal).

 And we had just… been owned.
 Not merely losing the business, but getting buried.

 I picked up the phone and called our sales representative.
-The usual street intelligence process hummed and we confirmed that we had indeed been underbid, by a food distributor.
+The street intelligence process hummed.
+We learned we had lost the business to a food distributor.
 Taking the business just above their product cost using a “paid for” truck.
-A couple of pallets of prime rib for the free buffet apparently generated more than enough margin to cover the delivery cost of the run.
+A few pallets of prime rib for the buffet generated enough margin to cover the delivery cost of the run.
+They were able to ship our product for free!

-We got run over by a “paid for” truck – any margin they took away from us was pure profit…
+We got run over by a “paid for” truck – any margin they won was basically pure profit…

-Moving beyond the gritty world of janitorial supplies distribution, you see this same adjacency risk in many other industries.
-Amazon has leveraged their demand to pivot into cloud / web hosting (AWS) and logistics (FBA and other programs).
-Their strong existing demand allowed them to pivot into the space with a highly efficient cost structure vs. the incumbents.
+Looking past selling toilet paper, you see this same risk in many other industries.
+Amazon has leveraged their demand to pivot into cloud servers (AWS) and logistics (FBA).
+Their existing scale let them enter the space with an immediate cost advantage.

 Your most effective future competitor is probably lurking in adjacency…